ChALkeR/safer-buffer/Readme.md

 Note that using a linter to catch accidential `Buffer` constructor usage in this case is strongly recommended. `Buffer` is not overriden in this usecase, so linters won't get confused.

-### Would it affect third-party modules?

-No, unless you explicitly do an awful thing like monkey-patching or overriding the built-in `Buffer`.
-Don't do that.

 ## «Without footguns»?